 Before you start coding, make sure you have the following tools and technologies ready:

-First, make sure Python is installed on your computer.
+First, ensure you have Python installed on your computer.
 You can download it from the official Python website.
 Once installed, open your terminal or command prompt and verify the installation by typing:

 python --version